 Our modern parliament (designed by Richard Rogers) - the Senedd - sits alongside the iconic redbrick Pierhead building.
 If you want to explore the amazing history of the docks, the Pierhead is a great option - a Grade I listed building, museum, and visitor centre.

 Make sure to go inside the Senedd and Pierhead buildings if they're open - in the Senedd you can get guided tours that explain the way that the law-making process works in Wales, and the Pierhead has a permanent gallery upstairs.

-The Senedd has been the home of the National Assembly for Wales since opening in 2006, and has the distinction of being perhaps the most eco-friendly piece of parliamentary architecture anywhere in the world.
+The Senedd has been the home of the National Assembly for Wales, now the Welsh Parliament, since opening in 2006, and has the distinction of being perhaps the most eco-friendly piece of parliamentary architecture anywhere in the world.
 It’s built from traditional Welsh materials and topped with a wind cowl in the roof which spins to summon warm air out of the chamber beneath it.